Deeply Learning Deep Inelastic Scattering Kinematics: Machine learning methods

-It has been shown that with a gradient descent algorithm~\cite{Krizhevsky:2012}, using the \prog{ReLU} function as the activation function provides a smaller training time compared to that with the use of functions with saturating nonlinearities, such as a sigmoid or hyperbolic tangent function.
+as the nonlinear activation function It has been shown~\cite{Krizhevsky:2012} that with a gradient descent algorithm, using the \prog{ReLU} function as the activation function provides a smaller training time compared to that with the use of functions with saturating nonlinearities, such as a sigmoid or hyperbolic tangent function.
 The reduced training time enabled us to experiment with more sophisticated networks.
-In addition to this, the \prog{ReLU} functions do not need input normalization to prevent them from saturating, which is a desirable property for the present analysis.
+In addition to this, the \prog{ReLU} functions do not need input normalisation to prevent them from saturating, which is a desirable property for the present analysis.
+Moreover, it was shown in \cite{xu2021} that the selection of the \prog{ReLU} activation function produces a neural network as a piecewise linear function over a nonuniform partition, of the domain, determined by parameters involved in the affine transformations $A_i$.
+Such a structure ensures a good representability of the neural network and can overcome the problem of underfitting.

 To accommodate for the large range of the $Q^{2}$ and $x$ variables in the analysis, we select the loss function defined in Eq.~\ref{eq:loss} for the training of the DNN models.